Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 The one training-specific caveat for Chicago is practicing race pace.
 Because the course is so flat and the temptation to go out fast is so strong, Indian runners should practice sustained goal-pace running in their long run build-up — not just easy running.
 Sections of 20–25 km at goal marathon pace, practised in training, build both the physical conditioning and the mental reference point needed to hold pace across 42 km in Chicago.

-Start a 16–18 week plan in late June 2026 for an October 11 race date.
-This timing aligns well with Indian weather — the monsoon has passed by late July and the September–October training window is excellent across most Indian cities.
+Start a 16–18 week plan in late June for an October 11 race date.
+While July and August training in India means managing monsoon humidity, the September peak window provides ideal conditions across most Indian cities as temperatures cool heading into October.

 How Chicago Compares to the Other World Marathon Majors